At a Glance

 - Explore the home page.
 Based on what you see, describe what this company offers and who the site is for.

 - Spend a few minutes exploring the app.
 Then, type 3-5 words or phrases you would use to describe the app to a friend or family member.

-And if you’re curious about how participants would behave or what links they gravitate toward, you could try:
+And if you're curious about how contributors would behave or what links they gravitate toward, you could try:

 - Please perform a Google search for Waterford chandeliers.
-Based on what you see, please indicate which link (or links) you are most interested in visiting, explaining your selections aloud.
+Based on what you see, please type which link (or links) you are most interested in visiting in the space provided.
+Explain your selections aloud.